 I can’t remove my lock ring on my cassette, any tips?

 It’s most likely due to the length of the levers on the chainwhip and the tool you’re using to turn the lockring tool.
-It’s very likely that 2 minutes the appropriate tools will get it off for you.
+It’s very likely that a couple of minutes with the appropriate tools will get it off for you.
 Check that your tools have adequate leverage.

 Because of the numerous options available, making a first-time purchase can be challenging.
 There are so many different types of mountain bikes on the market these days that it can be difficult to decide which one is best for you.
 Identifying the terrain you will be riding on is often the best way to determine which bike will suit you best.